Back to Portfolio

 Metric SEI Power Infrastructure Peers

-On pro forma numbers, SEI looks reasonable.
+On pro forma numbers, SEI looks reasonable at ~8x EV/EBITDA.
 On trailing numbers, it is extremely expensive.
-The market is pricing in flawless execution of the growth plan.
+The market is pricing in flawless execution of the 3,100 MW growth plan with no dilution impact.

 Phase 3: Moat Analysis